mounikapenugonda/Sql_hackerrank/SQL/BAISC - EASY,MEDIUM,HARD/Weather Observation Station.md

 Q12.Query the list of CITY names from STATION that do not start with vowels and do not end with vowels.
 Your result cannot contain duplicates.

     Solution :SELECT DISTINCT CITY FROM STATION WHERE (CITY NOT LIKE 'A%' AND CITY NOT LIKE 'E%' AND CITY NOT LIKE 'I%' AND CITY NOT LIKE 'O%' AND CITY NOT LIKE 'U%' ) AND (CITY NOT LIKE '%A' AND CITY NOT LIKE '%E' AND CITY NOT LIKE '%I' AND CITY NOT LIKE '%O' AND CITY NOT LIKE '%U' );
+### WEATHER OBSERVATION STATION 13
+Q13.Query the sum of Northern Latitudes (LAT_N) from STATION having values greater than 38.7880 and less than 137.2345 .
+Truncate your answer to  decimal places.

+    Solution : SELECT ROUND(SUM(LAT_N),4) FROM STATION WHERE LAT_N <137.2345 AND LAT_N > 38.7880;
+    output : 36354.8135